LTumorSegmentationTest/semantic-segmentation/README.md

-# semantic-segmentation
+## semantic-segmentation
-# Download cityscapes and process
+First of all, download cityscapes dataset and process the dataset to get 19 class annotation.

-# install pytorch1.0

-# train psp on cityscapes
+## train psp on cityscapes

-# test psp on cityscapes
+## test psp on cityscapes